oppia/oppia-web-developer-docs/Make-a-pull-request.md

 ![The GitHub PR creation screen](images/makingAPR.png)

 > [!WARNING]
-> **Important:** **Check these changes carefully** to make sure that they are correct (e.g., no extra files; no files left out by mistake; no missing newlines at the ends of files).
+> **Read through these changes carefully** to make sure that they are correct (e.g., no extra files; no files left out by mistake; no missing newlines at the ends of files).
 This is a good way to catch obvious errors that would otherwise lead to delays in the review process.
 (You can also double-check them on the "Files Changed" tab after the PR is created, but make sure to do at least one self-review before assigning any reviewers.)

-After confirming your changes:
+**After** confirming your changes:

 * Click "Create pull request".